 It’s not just history that Maria Clara At Ibarra has taught us in its many episodes.

 When Maria Clara at Ibarra first entered our radar, its Gen-Z-meets-1800-Philippines premise piqued our interest.
-And when it began airing in October 2022, it got us hooked with its quality production, gripping story, and adherence to properly telling Filipino history.
-But the teleserye of a young student being magically transported into the world of Dr. Jose Rizal’s Noli Me Tangere and El Filibusterismo wasn’t just a showcase of Philippine history.
+And when it premiered on October 3, 2022, the historical fantasy tv series got us hooked with its quality production, gripping story, and adherence to properly telling Filipino history.
+But the teleserye of a Gen Z nursing student being magically transported into the world of Dr. Jose Rizal’s Noli Me Tangere and El Filibusterismo wasn’t just a showcase of Philippine history.

-During the show’s often-trending run, it managed to weave in important and relevant lessons, learnings, and nuggets of wisdom that could be applied whether it be the 1800s or the 21st century.
-As MCI gears up for its finale in the coming four weeks, let’s take a look at the life lessons from this show that are definitely not just staying on the pages of Rizal’s seminal work.
+During the drama series’s often-trending run, it managed to weave in important and relevant lessons, learnings, and nuggets of wisdom that could be applied whether it be the 1800s or the 21st century.
+As MCI gears up for its finale on February 24 2023, let’s take a look at the life lessons from this GMA network show that are definitely not just staying on the pages of Rizal’s seminal work.